Subscribe To This Site

 Considering the bad reputation that carbohydrates have gotten in recent years, you may well ask, why do I need carbs?
 Thanks to the advent of the low-carb diets, many people think of carbs as fattening and to be avoided.
 If that’s how you feel, you may want to change your thinking.
 Again, you can be healthy eating carbohydrates!

-In addition to providing your body with fuel —glucose for brain function and muscle activity —carbohydrate foods contain vitamins, minerals and fiber, along with other protective phytochemicals, the value of which we have only just begun to realize.
 A carbohydrate-rich diet, especially where whole grains, fruits and vegetables are emphasized, may protect you from heart disease, diabetes, and some types of cancer.
 In addition, the fiber in many carbohydrate foods will contribute to a healthy colon and decreased exposure to harmful toxins.

 What if I don’t get enough carbohydrates?